Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner name, registration date, fuel type, and insurance status.
-Ensure it matches the physical RC book and the seller’s ID.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
+This confirms the seller’s legitimacy.

-2. Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, and stamped on the chassis itself) and ensure it perfectly matches the RC book.
+- Match chassis number — Ensure the chassis number (found under the bonnet, on a doorframe sticker, and sometimes under the driver’s seat) matches the RC book and Parivahan records.

-3. Check odometer reading — Compare the dashboard reading with service records.
-If low kms are claimed but pedals and steering are heavily worn, the odometer might be tampered.
+- Check odometer reading — Compare the dashboard reading with service records.
+If low kms but worn pedals/steering, the odometer may be tampered with.

-4. Cold start test — Arrange to see the car first thing in the morning when it hasn’t been started for hours.
-Listen for any difficulty starting, excessive smoke, or unusual noises.
+- Cold start test — Arrange to see the car when it hasn’t been warmed up.
+Hard starting, excessive smoke, or strange noises indicate potential engine issues.

-5. Check all four tyres — Look for uneven wear patterns, which can indicate alignment issues or previous accident damage.
-Check the tyre brand and condition.
+- Check all four tyres — Look for uneven wear, which can indicate alignment issues, suspension problems, or accident damage.
+Also, check the tyre date codes.

-6. Open bonnet — Inspect for any oil leaks around the engine, check coolant level, battery age (sticker on battery), and the condition of drive belts.
+- Open bonnet — Check for any signs of oil leaks around the engine, correct coolant level, battery age (sticker on battery), and the condition of all belts.

-7. Test AC on max for 5 minutes — Ensure it cools quickly and effectively.
+- Test AC on max for 5 minutes — Ensure it cools rapidly and effectively.
 Weak cooling means a potential compressor issue or low gas (₹5,000-₹15,000 repair).

-8. Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smoothness, no jerks), and steering vibration at speeds above 80 kmph.
+- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth for automatics, no grinding for manuals), and steering vibration at 80+ kmph.

-9. Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights, and horns.
+- Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights (headlights, tail lights, indicators).

-11. Check undercarriage for rust — Pay attention to wheel arches, exhaust system, and floor pans for any signs of excessive rust, especially if the car is from a coastal region.
+- Check undercarriage for rust — Pay special attention to wheel arches, exhaust, and floor pans, especially if the car is from a coastal region.

 Insider Checks

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or sag.
+THE DOOR HINGE SAG TEST.
+Open each door one by one and gently lift the outer edge upward.
+There should be almost no play or movement.
 Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, that specific door was likely replaced—missing this could mean a ₹10,000-₹25,000 repair for door alignment or hinge replacement, or indicate a hidden accident.
+If a passenger door sags more than the driver’s door, that specific door was likely replaced or poorly repaired, potentially hiding accident damage that could cost ₹15,000-₹40,000 for proper alignment and hinge replacement.

-THE OBD2 SCANNER TEST: Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner.
-Plug it into the port under the dashboard (usually near the steering column), and use a free app like Torque or Car Scanner.
+THE OBD2 SCANNER TEST (Your ₹800 Investment Saves Lakhs).
+Buy a cheap Bluetooth OBD2 scanner (₹800-₹1,500 on Amazon or Flipkart), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
 The ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
-This simple check can save you lakhs by revealing engine or transmission issues, or odometer tampering, which could otherwise cost ₹50,000-₹2,00,000 or more.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+Hidden error codes can point to underlying engine, transmission, or sensor issues that could cost ₹10,000-₹70,000 to repair.

 Common Scams to Watch For (India 2026)

-Accident History Hidden by Cosmetic Repair: Sellers might cosmetically repair a damaged Carens and hide its accident history.
-Check for paint mismatch between panels, inconsistent panel gaps, and use the fridge magnet test (or a paint thickness gauge).
-Also, check if the airbag warning light comes on briefly when you start the car and then turns off—if it stays on or never comes on, it could be a sign of a tampered airbag module.
-A hidden accident could mean structural integrity issues and expensive future repairs, potentially ₹50,00,000-₹2,00,000.
+Hidden Accident History.
+Sellers often cosmetically repair accident damage without disclosing it.
+Look for signs like mismatched paint shades between panels, uneven panel gaps, overspray on rubber seals, or non-OEM headlights/taillights.
+Also, check if the airbag warning light comes on briefly when you start the car and then goes off—if it stays on or never comes on, the system might be tampered with.

-Fake Service Records: Some sellers forge service stamps or create fake digital service records.
-Always cross-check the VIN (Vehicle Identification Number) with the authorized Kia service centre via a direct phone call to verify the service history.
-Gaps in service records or mismatched details are major warning signs.
+Fake Service Records.
+Some sellers forge service stamps or create fake digital service records.
+Always cross-check the Vehicle Identification Number (VIN) with the nearest authorized Kia service center over the phone.
+They can verify the entire service history associated with that VIN.
+Gaps in service or suspicious entries are red flags.

 Seller’s Guide — How to Maximize Your Kia Carens Resale